pradeep-tiwari/oui/CONTRIBUTING.md

   GitHub issue number is the number of the GitHub issue, if applicable, preceded by a `#`.
 Ideally, each contribution should have a corresponding issue that provides more context.

 4. `git push` your changes to GitHub.
 5. Open a pull request comparing your feature `branch-name` against `devel`.
-Add at least one reviewer.

 **Confused by Patch, Feature, and Release?** We've [written a blog post](https://medium.com/design-optimizely/how-to-version-your-ui-library-1c7a1b7ee23a) to explain the differences in more detail.